protocolguild/documentation/docs/3-smart-contract.md

 ## 3.1 0xSplits Contracts

+Both the Vesting and Split contract can directly receive ETH and ERC20 tokens.
+The Vesting contract gradually makes vested tokens transferable to the Split contract.
+Below are recommendations for which types of contributions to send to which contract.

 ### Pilot Vesting Contract
 - best for larger entities participating the Pilot
 - funds sent here will vest for 1 year